granddaifuku/competitive-programming-review/README.md

 ## About
-- This is a web application to help competitive programmers to review the problems.
+- This is a web application to help competitive programmers review competitive programmig problems.

 ## For Developers